-While all (regular and scholarship) classes are supposed to have the same maximum class size, effective attendance at scholarship classes is higher than at regular classes, scholarship classes having on average 2.4 additional students present (significant at the 1% level).
-Results imply that in most dimensions, we do not find significant differences between regular and scholarship classes.
-The small differences observed in students' participation and teachers' control over the class suggest that the scholarship classes actually worked slightly better than the regular ones, despite the bigger class size of the scholarship sessions, with students in scholarship classes answering more questions $(0.15\sigma \text{ significant at the } 10\% \text{ level})$ and teachers increasing their control over class $(0.07\sigma \text{ significant at the } 5\% \text{ level})$ .
+While all (regular and scholarship) classes are supposed to have the same maximum class size, effective attendance at scholarship classes is higher than at regular classes, scholarship classes having on average 2.4 additional students present (significant at the 1% level).19 Results imply that in most dimensions, we do not find significant differences between regular and scholarship classes.
+The small differences observed in students' participation and teachers' control over the class suggest that the scholarship classes actually worked slightly better than the regular ones, despite the bigger class size of the scholarship sessions, with students in scholarship classes answering more questions (0.15σ significant at the 10% level) and teachers increasing their control over class (0.07σ significant at the 5% level).

-&lt;sup>19 Personal conversations with our partner organization suggest that this is because scholarship students were less likely to be absent from classes.
+19 Personal conversations with our partner organization suggest that this is because scholarship students were less likely to be absent from classes.
 This is because one of the conditions for keeping the scholarship was not to miss more than three sessions without a proper justification.

 When comparing sessions across cohorts, we observe significant differences between the two groups (Panel B of Table 10).
-On the one hand, in the second cohort, teachers were more likely to adapt contents to students' needs in $0.32\sigma$ (significant at the 1% level), students' attitude in class was $0.22\sigma$ better (significant at the 5% level), teachers were more likely to provide worksheets in $0.25\sigma$ (significant at the 5% level), and they used the projector more often, $0.14\sigma$ (significant at the 10% level).
-On the other, in the second cohort, classes had on average 3.2 additional students present (significant at the 1% level), students were less likely to ask questions in $0.20\sigma$ (significant at the 10% level), teachers were less likely to answer questions in $0.26\sigma$ (significant at the 5% level), and teachers were less likely to refer to worksheets in $0.75\sigma$ (significant at the 1% level).
+On the one hand, in the second cohort, teachers were more likely to adapt contents to students' needs in 0.32σ (significant at the 1% level), students' attitude in class was 0.22σ better (significant at the 5% level), teachers were more likely to provide worksheets in 0.25σ (significant at the 5% level), and they used the projector more often, 0.14σ (significant at the 10% level).
+On the other, in the second cohort, classes had on average 3.2 additional students present (significant at the 1% level), students were less likely to ask questions in 0.20σ (significant at the 10% level), the student-teacher relationship was worse in 0.29σ (significant at the 5% level), and teachers were less likely to refer to worksheets in 0.75σ (significant at the 1% level).